 Congratulations Allie + Cameron.
 Thank you for choosing me to coordinate your wedding.
 I look forward to getting to know you both more!

-VENUE// THE KINGSTON HOUSE
+VENUE// THE KINGSTON HOUSE, KINGSTON, WA

-DAY OF COORDINATING// CASSIE RENAE EVENTS
+DAY OF COORDINATION// CASSIE RENAE EVENTS, LLC

 PHOTOGRAPHY// SAMANTHA MCFARLEN PHOTOGRAPHY